Wake-up-Freeman/OLD-ODISEO/docs/full-node/run-a-full-terra-node/set-up-production.md

 # Set up a production environment

-Use the following information to set up and manage your production-level full Terra node.
+Use the following information to set up and manage your production-level full Daodiseo node.

-For information about running a validator node, visit the [validator guide](../manage-a-terra-validator/README.md).
+For information about running a validator node, visit the [validator guide](../manage-a-daodiseo-validator/README.md).

 ## Create a dedicated user

-Although `terrad` does not require a super user account, during the setup process you'll need super user permission to create and modify some files.
-It is strongly recommended to use a normal user when running `terrad`.
+Although `daodiseod` does not require a super user account, during the setup process you'll need super user permission to create and modify some files.
+It is strongly recommended to use a normal user when running `daodiseod`.

-## Increase the maximum files `terrad` can open
+## Increase the maximum files `daodiseod` can open

 `terrad` is set to open 1024 files by default.
 It is recommended that you increase this amount.

-Modify `/etc/security/limits.conf`[*](https://linux.die.net/man/5/limits.conf) to increase the amount, where `nofile` is the number of files `terrad` can open.
+Modify `/etc/security/limits.conf`[*](https://linux.die.net/man/5/limits.conf) to increase the amount, where `nofile` is the number of files `daodiseod` can open.

 ```bash
 # If you have never changed this system config or your system is fresh, most of this file will be commented